What should I bring to the first office visit?

 - For infants, it's most important that the parents communicate with each other.

 - Toddlers are most disturbed by separation.
-We try to address that fear by having parents stay in the operating room until the child is asleep, and by bringing them to the recovery room while the child is waking up.
+We try to address that fear by having parents stay in the operating room until the child is asleep and by bringing them to the recovery room while the child is waking up.
 Toddlers are also afraid of needles, so we try not to use any until the child is anesthetized.
 Lastly, they may worry that surgery is a punishment, so it's important for parents to reassure them.

 - School-age children may have fears of anesthesia, experiencing pain, or death.
-They may benefit from discussion of the procedure or a pre-op visit to the surgical area, and from reassurance.
-We offer "Sneak-A-Peek tours" to provide children and families an opportunity to see areas such the operating rooms (ORs) and the post-anesthesia care unit (PACU) before they come in for an actual surgery or procedure.
-We also offer a DVD that is age-specific to your child that provides this same information.
-You will be offered this DVD at your visit, or a copy can be mailed to your home if you prefer.
+They may benefit from a discussion of the procedure, a pre-op visit to the surgical area, and from reassurance.
+We offer "Sneak-A-Peek tours" to provide children and families with an opportunity to see areas such as the operating rooms (ORs) and the post-anesthesia care unit (PACU) before the actual surgery or procedure.
+We also offer a DVD tailored to your child's age, providing the same information.
+You will be offered this DVD at your visit.
+If you prefer, we can mail the DVD to your home.

-- Adolescents need the support of their parents just as much as younger children, but they also need to be empowered.
+- Teens need the support of their parents just as much as younger children, but they also need to be empowered.
 They should participate in discussions with their doctors, and be given a voice when decisions are being made.

-Can I accompany my child into surgery?
+Can I accompany my child during the surgery?

 For most day surgeries, if your child is of an age where separation will cause distress, you may be offered the option of accompanying your child into the operating room and staying until he or she is asleep.
 You will then be brought back to the waiting room.